 Then, after a short horizontal section, you come to a corner that you will climb on its left side for a few meters.
-We come to a traverse ridge airy that we will travel to the left bringing back under us another beautiful vertical slab to climb up again in climbing.
+We come to a airy traverse on the ridge that we will climb towards left to the left bringing back under us another beautiful vertical slab to climb up again in climbing.
 We will continue to go uphill to the left, we will follow a difficult horizontal traverse, then more and more diagonal, going around an edge after which we will go up a wall a little more supported and climbing.
 We conclude with a piece down this stretch the first tower and we will notice near the second tower the sign of the first emergency exit with the rest of the route ahead of us

 The second tower - which is less long and demanding than the first - appears immediately with a difficult passage.
 You have to go up a steep overhang in a rocky carving.
 A bracket on the left can be very useful in the progression.
-Crossing this difficult point, go up a few more meters, cross to the left going up a series of supported rocks.
-We will thus reach the third and more difficult tower.
+Crossing this difficult point, you climb a long wall of marvellous rock, then traverse to the left on some rocky leaps.
+You will so come close to the third and more difficult tower.

 The fourth tower starts immediately very difficult and, considering that it is at the end, one must still arrive in strength.
 The initial slab is smooth and more difficult than the slab of the third tower.
 The slab rises offering few holds and only a couple of terraces in which to catch your breath and strength.
 Cross to the right and you will arrive near an edge that goes uphill and then a challenging split to go up.
 You then reach the end of the fourth tower.

 Then we reach the last stretch.
-A short vertical climb on a slab up to a slightly overhanging traverse and then the last slab until reaching a small path aided with the coveted summit cross (2 h 45 'from the start - 4h total). nice view sul sottostante Lago di Como.
+A short vertical climb on a slab up to a slightly overhanging traverse and then the last slab until reaching a small path aided with the summit cross (2 h 45 'from the start - 4h total). nice view sul sottostante Lago di Como.